hike #31

 NYS DEC information for Hammond Hill State Forest here:

-Hammond Hill State Forest is a state forest, 3,618 acres in size, in the Towns of Dryden and Caroline.
-The various multi-use trails and seasonal roads within the state forest offer a variety of hike route options to the group.
-There are five distinct meeting points around the forest perimeter that we utilize as trailheads for group hikes.
-Each of the trailheads has its own unique appeal in contrast to the others
+Hammond Hill State Forest, 3,618 acres in size, straddles the towns of Dryden and Caroline.
+The multi-use trails and seasonal roads within the state forest offer a variety of hike route options.

-This location is our most commonly used trailhead for group hikes, with the best parking of any of the listed trailheads and access to the trail system on the westerly and northerly side of the State Forest within our normal two hour hike duration.
+This location is our most commonly used trailhead for group hikes, with the best parking of any of the listed trailheads and access to the trail system on the west and north sides of the state forest.

-This is the trailhead that’s most commonly used by skiers, equestrians and other hikers.
-So, in comparison to the other trailheads for the forest, our group is more likely to share the trail with other people when starting our hikes from this location.
+This is also the trailhead that’s most commonly used by skiers, equestrians, and other hikers.
+This means we’re more likely to share the trail with other people when we start from this location.

 This is a great place to hike as long as there’s no snow on the ground.
 In winter months you should stay away from most of the trails within this state forest.
-HHSF is the number one place for cross-country skiing in the county, and walking on ski trails ruins them for skiing.
+HHSF is the #1 place in the county for crosscountry skiing, and walking on ski trails ruins them for skiing.

-In other seasons, hiking here is wonderful.
-There’s enough ups and downs to make it lively, and there are a number of beautiful pine groves and lovely woods.
+In other seasons, though, hiking here is wonderful.
+There are enough ups and downs to make the hike lively, and there are a number of beautiful pine groves and lovely woods.

 It’s often windy at the parking lot.
 Once you get into the woods it usually calms down.

-This trailhead offers access to the easterly and southerly hiking or snowmobile trails and seasonal roads that may be out of reach of hikes started from the north end of Hammond Hill Rd where we usually meet for hikes of the State Forest.
+This trailhead offers access to the eastern and southern trails and seasonal roads that may be out of reach of hikes started from the north end of Hammond Hill Rd.

-This trailhead requires a little more road-walking to get to the hiking trails than we encounter from the northerly Hammond Hill trailhead; because the trailhead is in a low-lying part of the forest any hikes will involve some amount of moderate uphill elevation changes from the parking area.
+This trailhead requires a little more road walking to get to the hiking trails than we encounter from the northern Hammond Hill trailhead.
+Because the trailhead is in a low-lying part of the forest, any hikes will involve some moderate uphills.

-Meet: End of maintained portion of Canaan Rd
+Meetup: End of maintained portion of Canaan Rd.

-Continue on Canaan Rd until you reach the end of the maintained portion of the road; there is a parking area here.
+• Continue on Canaan Rd. until you reach the end of the maintained portion of the road.
+Look for our cars in the parking area here.

-Hikers choosing to hike this route at other times individually who have suitable vehicles can actually park at several locations along the seasonal portions of Canaan or Ganowachgerage Rd, which has the benefit of shortening the early road walking portions of this hike.
+Individual hikers who want to hike this route on their own can park at several locations along the seasonal portions of Canaan or Ganowachgerage Road.
+This has the benefit of shortening the early road-walking portion of this hike.
+Just be sure your vehicle is suited to driving on a seasonal road.

 This trailhead offers access to the FLT and the Hammond Hill trails from the northeasterly side of the State Forest.
 This is a lesser-used trailhead compared to the northerly end of Hammond Hill.